-Dr. Cantillon also serves as the Medical Director for the Central Monitoring Unit located at the Cleveland Clinic administrative campus in Beachwood, OH, that provides continuous cardiac rhythm monitoring, as well as hemodynamic and respiratory monitoring for patients at Cleveland Clinic’s main campus and regional hospitals.
-In addition, Dr. Cantillon is serving in his second elected term on the Board of Trustees for the American College of Cardiology (ACC), Ohio Chapter, and serves as the co-chair of the Health Policy committee.
-Dr. Cantillon also holds an academic appointment in the Cleveland Clinic Lerner College of Medicine, and teaches a course in ECG interpretation for senior medical students.
+Dr. Cantillon also serves as the Medical Director for Cleveland Clinic’s Central Monitoring Unit, which provides continuous cardiac rhythm, hemodynamic and respiratory monitoring for patients at Cleveland Clinic’s main campus and regional hospitals.
+Dr. Cantillon is serving his second elected term on the Board of Trustees for the American College of Cardiology, Ohio Chapter, and serves as the organization’s Co-Chair of the Health Policy Committee.
+Dr. Cantillon holds an academic appointment in the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, and teaches a course in ECG interpretation for senior medical students.

 Specialty/Clinical interests: Arrhythmia management (including complex catheter ablation),atrial fibrillation, pulmonary vein isolation ablation, cardiac device therapy (pacemakers, ICDs, cardiac resynchronization therapy),cardiac lead and device extraction, ventricular tachyarrhythmias, sudden cardiac death, arrhythmias among patients who have had cardiac transplant, heart failure, or ventricular assist devices